An Overview of Charcoal Rot of Soybean

 Figure 3.
 Close-up of charcoal rot fungus microsclerotia.

 Figure 5.
-Charcoal rot fungus microsclerotia embedded in a soybean taproot (top) and caked on the surface of a soybean root (bottom).
+Charcoal rot fungus microsclerotia embedded in a soybean stem.

 Many environmental factors affect microsclerotia survival, root infection, and disease development.
-For example, microsclerotia can survive in dry soils for many years but cannot survive longer than a few weeks in saturated soils.
-Soil pH may not impact microsclerotia survival, but the abundance of microsclerotia (inoculum density) may be greater in soils at pH levels outside the range optimal for soybean production.
+For example, microsclerotia can remain viable for many years in dry soils, but cannot survive for more than a few weeks in saturated soils.
+Soil pH may not directly affect microsclerotia survival, but can influence the abundance of microsclerotia (inoculum density).
+For example, in South America, it has been reported that the highest levels of the charcoal rot pathogen are found in acidic soils with high clay content.

 Symptoms/Signs of Charcoal Rot

-In the North Central region, visible symptoms, when they occur, generally do not appear until the later stages of pod fill.
-The characteristic sign of charcoal rot is the microsclerotia in root and stem tissue, and these may not be visible until maturity or plant death.
+The characteristic sign of charcoal rot is the presence of microsclerotia in root and stem tissue, which may not be visible until plant maturity or death.

-Charcoal rot is hard to diagnose in dry years, since it is difficult to distinguish between the symptoms of the disease and those of general drought stress.
+Charcoal rot is hard to diagnose in dry years, as it is difficult to distinguish its symptoms from those of general drought stress.
 However, plants with charcoal rot die more quickly during periods of drought stress than those without the disease.
-To accurately identify charcoal rot, pull symptomatic plants and split the lower stems and taproot to confirm discol- oration as light gray or silver (Figure 6) and the presence of black streaks (Figure 8) and microsclerotia (Figure 7).
+To accurately identify charcoal rot, dig symptomatic plants and split the lower stems and taproot to confirm discoloration as light gray or silver (Figure 6), and the presence of black streaks (Figure 8) and microsclerotia (Figure 7).

 Figure 6.
 Gray discoloration of the lower portion of a soybean stem caused by charcoal rot.